 Analytical results, including associated quality control samples, will be provided to SFEI by the analytical laboratory.
-Laboratory standard turnaround time is usually 90 days.
+Laboratory standard turnaround time is indicated in the contract scope of work.
 Exceedances should be discussed with and approved by the RMP Program Manager and QAO.